 How can parents and caregivers reduce the risk for SIDS?

-Currently, there is no known way to completely prevent sudden infant death syndrome (SIDS), but there are ways to reduce the risk.
+Currently, there is no known way to completely prevent SIDS, but there are ways to reduce the risk.

 The single most effective action that parents and caregivers can take is to place babies to sleep on their backs for all sleep times.
 Research shows that5: